 You may also add non-dairy milk and a touch of raw honey as a sweetener, if desired.

-Cinnamon is a quintessential holiday spice and so much more!
+Cinnamon is a beloved holiday spice and so much more!

-There are two varieties: ceylon and cassia.
-Ceylon lends a softer, sweeter flavor to a cup of cinnamon tea, but many prefer the more familiar, spicy note of cassia.
-Both are safe in moderation and either can be used to brew an aromatic cinnamon tisane.
+There are two varieties: Ceylon and Cassia.
+Ceylon lends a softer, sweeter flavor to a cup of cinnamon tea, but many prefer the more familiar, spicy note of Cassia.
+Both are safe in moderation and either can be used to brew a delicious, aromatic cinnamon tea.

 Cinnamon has been used for thousands of years as a spice and natural remedy.
-Drinking cinnamon tea is a delicious way to enjoy the many health-promoting properties of this beloved spice.
+Drinking cinnamon tea is a delicious way to get your daily dose of cinnamon and enjoy the many health benefits of this superfood spice.